 Another email, dated March 2007 said Shell was monitoring emails from Shell servers globally to Donovan and internal traffic to their website.
 The email noted this information was “not for publication”.

 Another email seen by Reuters, apparently from a Shell communications representative to U.S. news network Fox News said: “royaldutchshellplc.com is an excellent source of group news and comment and I recommend it far above what our own group internal comms puts out”.
 EXTRACTS END

-Information about setting up a counter-measures team (“roundtable working group”) was contained in a Shell internal email dated 9 March 2007 classified as being “Legally Privileged and Confidential.”
+Information about setting up a counter-measures team (“roundtable working group”) was contained in a Shell internal email with a military tone dated 9 March 2007 classified as being “Legally Privileged and Confidential.”

-As can be seen, the tone was aggressive with a proposal to mount a “demonstration that we won’t tolerate the Donovans’ approach unchallenged any longer.”
+As can be seen below, the tone was aggressive with a proposal to mount a “demonstration that we won’t tolerate the Donovans’ approach unchallenged any longer.”

 In a Shell internal email dated 19 March 2007 (an email I sent to Bill O’Reilly at Fox News about “Shells treachery in Iran,”) the unidentified Shell author states:

 “This latest Email to xxxxxxxx is not good if xxxxxxxx should take this and go public with it.
 I have contacted some of my sources in the USG and in London to see if they have anything else on the brothers, but that may take a few days for their response.
 We will monitor any fallout from this.”

 The redacted information denoted by the “XXXXXXX’s” is believed to be “Bill O’Reilly” and “Fox News.”
 “USG” is believed to be a reference to the U.S. Government.